Openhab-Nodes/website/content/en/developer/architecture.md

 {{< img src="/img/doc/state-storage.svg" >}}

 State in openHAB X is stored in two different types of databases.
 All key-value like state data like Thing States (identified by Thing-IDs), Thing Property States (identified by Thing-Property-IDs), IAM Refresh Tokens etc are stored in a Redis Database.
-Time-Series data is stored in Influx DB.
+Time-Series data is stored in InfluxDB.
 The supervisior passes both database connection urls and credentials to the IAM service.

 The Redis database is configured for 3 concurrent connections.
 Redis supports "namespacing"  by numbered "databases".